-What Can a Handyman Do in Kosciusko in Kosciusko County, Indiana?
+What Can a Handyman Do Without a License in Kosciusko in Kosciusko County, Indiana?

 Indiana does not issue a single statewide “general contractor” or “handyman” license; contractor licensing is largely handled at the local (city/county) level through building departments and permit enforcement.
 Handymen in Kosciusko County typically can do non-structural, non-trade work (repairs, painting, trim, etc.), but electrical/plumbing/HVAC work and any permitted construction must follow state licensing for trades (where applicable) and local permitting.
 There is no clear statewide “handyman dollar-threshold exemption” license in Indiana; instead, the key limits are (1) local permit rules and (2) state/local requirements for regulated trades.